 What if I want to do more?

 Become a representative for your school site Wellness Team.
-Volunteer to be on the District’s Wellness Commitee by contacting the district’s wellness lead, Teresa Squibb, at email@example.com or call 714-730-7301 x396.
+Volunteer to be on the District’s Wellness Committee by contacting the district’s wellness lead, Nutrition Services Department at the Tustin Unified School District at 714-730-7301 x396.